 Christina Ray is Senior Managing Director for Market Intelligence at Omnis, Inc. and head of the firm’s practice in Threat Finance & Market Intelligence as well as Director of Product Development for PCIX Inc. where she is involved in the creation of metrics and models related to private equity.
 Her full bio can be found here.
 She co-teaches STIA 475: IT & International Security along with Thomas Carroll.

 Robin M. Rotman

 Robin M. Rotman is an attorney at Van Ness Feldman, LLP, in the Energy, Environment, and Natural Resources group.
 Previously, Robin served as Special Assistant to the Director of the Missouri Department of Natural Resources, where she led the state’s environmental justice program, and as also Legal Adviser to the Permanent Mission of Maldives to the United Nations, focusing on climate justice and climate finance.
 Robin’s full bio can be found here.
-She teaches STIA 367: Environ Law, Tech, & Justice.
+She historically has taught STIA 367: Environ Law, Tech, & Justice.

 Theresa Sabonis-Helf is a Professor of National Security Strategy at the National War College and advises governments on climate change policies, post-Soviet energy and environmental issues, regional and international energy trade, and the politics of electricity.
 Her full bio can be found here.
 She teaches STIA 318: Energy and International Security and teaches STIA 419: Energy & Environment in Eurasia.

 Indira Sarma has worked for over a decade at the nexus of resource development, programming, operations, and strategy for international NGOs and is currently Chief Operating Officer at Namati, an organization building a global movement for grassroots legal empowerment.
 Her full bio can be found here.
 She teaches STIA 352: Dev: Theory to Practice.